 Chances are, there will be some fun kid stuff in Quintana Roo Park.

-And if not, on regular evenings the park almost always has some families there with very little ones playing on the playground, or trying out the pint-sized electric vehicles.
+And if not, on regular evenings the park almost always has some family activities and locals there with their precious little ones playing on the playground, or trying out the pint-sized electric vehicles.
 It’s adorable and open and free.
 Make some new friends.

 Riding Electric Bikes Along Cozumel’s Shores

 Electric bikes are a blast!
-Easy to learn for anyone who can already ride a bike.
-Super fast and fun to glide along on, but way lighter and far safer than a moto or moped.
+They are very easy to learn for anyone who can already ride a bike, but you and your kids will still feel the thrill of going a bit faster on your fun glide along the shoreline and through some beach parks and trails.
+And don’t worry – E-bikes are way lighter and far safer than a moto or moped.

 The first time I tried the Beach Bum Bikes tour of the East Side of Cozumel island, I was hooked. (now I have my own)